New ANS Stamp Required in 2019

 ANS ALERT: Monitoring finds Evidence of a Mussel Larvae in Green Mountain Reservoir

-State and federal officials have confirmed the presence of invasive quagga mussel larvae, known as veligers, in Green Mountain Reservoir.
+State and federal officials confirm the presence of invasive a mussel larvae, known as veligers, in Green Mountain Reservoir.

 On Aug.
 18, as part of a state and federal initiative to monitor aquatic nuisance species (ANS) in the state, specialists with the U.S. Bureau of Reclamation first confirmed the presence of the veligers, initially through microscopic analysis followed by DNA testing.
 An independent laboratory contracted by Colorado Parks and Wildlife confirmed Reclamation's findings.
 It is unknown if the veligers were dead or alive at the time of detection.